psrc/urbansim/psrc_parcel/data_preparation/README.txt

   - The script assigns building_id to jobs where possible and writes out the 'jobs' table into the outstorage.
   - It also imputes non_residential_sqft to buildings where needed and writes out the 'buildings' table into the outstorage.
+  - It modifies the table 'building_sqft_per_job' and writes it out into outstorage.

-2. Copy the 'jobs' and 'buildings' tables from outstorage into your cache directory (replace the existing ones).
+2. Copy the 'jobs', 'buildings' and 'building_sqft_per_job' tables from outstorage into your cache directory (replace the existing ones).

 V. Create new non-residential buildings
 ****